Morton J. Blumenthal

 Morton J. Blumenthal (October 14, 1931 – January 16, 2022) was an American politician.

-Blumenthal was born in Putnam, Connecticut, and graduated from Killingly High School.
+Blumenthal was born in Putnam, Connecticut, son of Nathan & Dora Blumenthal and graduated from Killingly High School.
 He received his bachelor's degree and law degrees from the University of Connecticut.
 He served in the United States Air Force.
 Blumenthal was admitted to the Connecticut bar.
 He served in the Connecticut House of Representatives, from Danielson, from 1971 to 1975 and was a Republican.
-He then moved with his family to Manchester, New Hampshire, where he was involved with housing development.
+Morton was also chairman for the Town of Killingly Planning and Zoning Commission for a period of time and was involved in affordable housing development in the area with his brother Bernard Blumenthal in the 1970s.
+He then moved with his family to Manchester, New Hampshire, where he was involved with housing development there as well.
 He died in Marlboro Township, New Jersey.